The carotid and the vertebral arteries supply the brain with oxygenated blood.

 During surgery, Dr Weir removes plaque that is blocking your carotid artery.
 The procedure is called a carotid endarterectomy.
 Dr Weir makes an incision in your neck and then removes the plaque contained in the inner lining of your carotid artery.
 This procedure removes the plaque and leaves a smooth, wide-open artery.
 You may be able to leave the hospital a day or two after the procedure depending upon how you feel.
 This procedure is safe and long lasting.

-If you do not require surgery, make sure you and your immediate family members understand the warning signs of a transien ischaemic attack (TIA).
+If you do not require surgery, make sure you and your immediate family members understand the warning signs of a transient ischaemic attack (TIA).
 These include weakness of an arm and a leg on the same side, temporary blindness of one eye and / or a temporary inability to speak.
 Follow Dr Weir’s instructions for any prescribed medications, and return for any scheduled follow up tests.

 Changing some lifestyle factors, especially smoking, may limit the progression of your carotid artery disease.
 The first step smokers should take is to quit smoking.
 Other changes that can decrease your risk of carotid artery disease include losing weight, exercising regularly, and eating a diet low in saturated fats.